SENATOR CARL L. MARCELLINO

 5th Senate District (Parts of Nassau and Suffolk Counties)

-Senator Carl Louis Marcellino was elected to represent the Fifth Senate District on March 14, 1995 and serves as the Secretary of the Senate Republican Conference.
+Senator Carl Louis Marcellino was elected to represent the Fifth Senate District on March 14, 1995 and serves as the Vice Chairman of the Senate Majority Conference.

 Senator Marcellino has built a reputation as the champion of significant environmental legislation and has written over 100 environmental laws.
 His efforts have been recognized by the League of Conservation Voters and the Sierra Club, he has received numerous environmental awards including being named "Conservationist of the Year," by the Adirondack Council.
 He was the recipient of the "Honorary Sol Feinstone Environmental Award" from The State University of New York, College of Environmental Science and Forestry, and was named "Legislator of the Year" by both the Environmental Advocates and the Neighborhood Network.
 Senator Marcellino was honored by the New York State Bar Association and granted a legislative leadership award by the National Brownfield Association.

 Senator Marcellino's environmental accomplishments include being the prime sponsor of the landmark Brownfield/Superfund Reform Law, the Pesticide Notification Law and the Nation's first law phasing out the groundwater contaminate MTBE from gasoline.
 He was the sponsor of the Clean Air/Clean Water Bond Act, laws enacting tax credits for alternative fuel vehicles, net electric metering to encourage solar power usage, emissions testing for heavy duty diesel vehicles, the ban on lead sinkers, and the Acid Rain Prevention Act.